-This "Sputterbird" gets its name from the huge water spray and noise it generates when trolled from an outrigger, from your rod directly, or pulled by a cleated line from one of your transom corners.
+This "Sputterbird" gets its name from the huge water spray and noise it generates when trolled from an outrigger or from your rod directly.

 The counter rotating blades are connected with a flexible joint which allows movement sideways along with its rotation, creating a remarkable water disturbance simulating an entire school of bait fish under attack!

-Noise generating rattles in both halves produce underwater sound which simulates feeding action, drawing game fish from long distances to investigate the source of this commotion.
+Noise generating rattles produce underwater sound to simulate feeding action, drawing game fish from long distances to investigate the source of this commotion.

-Use heavy line (80-200#) as the "Sputterbird" keeps the line totally out of the water - visibility is not an issue.
+Use heavy line on your rod (80-200#) as the "Sputterbird" keeps the line totally out of the water - visibility is not an issue.